Choose trust & experience

 Stay on track with target retirement funds

 Many plans use target retirement funds as the "default" investment for newly enrolled plan participants.
-Your plan offers these and may have additional choices among our broad-based mutual funds.
+Most plans offer our lowest-cost Vanguard Institutional Target Retirement Funds and may have additional choices among our broad-based mutual funds.

 Vanguard Target Retirement Funds are a practical, cost-effective choice if you're not sure how to invest, or you simply don't have the time or interest to choose a mix of mutual funds for your portfolio.